l3-hpc/visit-scripts/README.md

 From the start_ file, copy everything from `##----After modifying paths, BEGIN COPY---------------------` to `##---END COPY----------------##`.
 Paste it in to the terminal at the prompt `>>>`.

+Choose one of the plots.
+Start with
+```
+create_pseudocolor_3Dplot(setvars)
+```

-Also, copy/paste to VisIt CLI doesn't work when using a VM.
+Note: copy/paste to VisIt CLI doesn't work when using a VM.
 Maybe you can fix the settings to make it work.
 (If you do, let me know how.).
 Otherwise, you'll have to type.
 It is not actually that much to type, if you ignore the comments.
 See [Windows Instructions](Win10.md), **Run example script for LM**, to see the commands without comment lines and extra whitespace.

-Choose one of the plots.
-Start with
-```
-create_pseudocolor_3Dplot(setvars)
-```

 ## Notes and troubleshooting
 - On my Mac, I need to open VisIt from the command line, i.e., type `visit &` in the terminal, or it won't open the CLI from VisIt.
 I suspect Xcode is the culprit, but I'm not sure.